stefanotolomeo/chat/README.md

 3. Stop containers with docker-compose: <code>docker-compose -f docker-compose-it.yml down</code>

 ## Deploy and Run
-The application can be deploy and run within Docker container using the DockerFile and Docker-Compose.
+The application can be deployed and run within Docker container using the DockerFile and Docker-Compose.

 In particular, there are two containers running in localhost (of course) and under the same network (with the parameter: <code>network_mode: "host" </code>):
 - Redis Server Container, on port 6379;